Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 The views of radicals are as follows:

-• The group who wanted to bring about immediate social change in Russia was radicals.
+• The group that wanted immediate social change in Russia was the radicals.

-• They wanted a government on the majority of country’s population.
+• They wanted a government for the majority of the country’s population.

 Who were liberals?
 What were their political and social views?